 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

-Before we get started, let’s first define what the cash-on-cash return is.
-The cash-on-cash return is a quick way to analyze an investment’s cash flow.
-Specifically, it will produce a percentage rate that measures the received pre-tax cash flow relative to the amount of money invested to acquire the asset.
+First, let’s define what a cash-on-cash return is.
+In short, it’s a quick way to analyze an investment’s cash flow.
+Specifically, it produces a percentage that measures the received pre-tax cash flow relative to the amount of money invested.

 How to Calculate Cash-on-Cash Return